micah7-clemson/consumer_pyramids_manager/README.md

 <br/><br/>
 ## Program Menus
 ### Pyramid Builder
-Allows the researcher to sample and construct pyramids.
-A simple GUI framework allows the user to select the sampling options:
+Allows the researcher to sample and construct pyramids using the following options:

     Date Range: Date of observations
     Sampling Level: Sample on individuals or households